UniMath/agda-unimath/src/foundation/ranks-of-elements-w-types.lagda.md

+---
-# Ranks of elements in W-types
+title: Ranks of elements in W-types
+---

 ```agda
 {-# OPTIONS --without-K --exact-split #-}